Metahari/AyeSpy/README.md

 export AWS_ACCESS_KEY_ID=keyid
 ```

 Create an S3 bucket to store your images.
 Make sure to configure the bucket policy to allow viewing of objects.

+Add ```--remote branch branchName ``` to your ayespy snap command to send images to s3.

 ## on Ready Script

 For scenarios where you need to interact with the page before taking a screenshot, a script can be run which has the [selenium-webdriver](https://github.com/SeleniumHQ/selenium/wiki/WebDriverJs) driver and By exposed.

 Only es5 is currently supported so please transpile.